overview/docs2csv/README.md

 docs2csv
 ========

 Scan a folder of document files of all types and extract the text into a CSV suitable for import into Overview.
-Currently supports PDF, JPG, HTML, and Microsoft Word, PowerPoint and Excel.
+Currently supports TXT, PDF, JPG, HTML, MHTML, RTF, and Microsoft Word, PowerPoint and Excel.

 PDFs will be OCRd if -o set and they contain no text, or always if -f set.
 JPGs will be OCRd if -o set.